 Note: Hi, friends!
 Just a a quick reminder – some of the links on this site are affiliate links, and so I may earn a little cash on qualifying orders.
 It doesn’t cost you anything extra, and is a nice way to help support this site!
 I also want to point out that I don’t promote products I haven’t actually tried or products that I don’t trust. 🙂

 If you’ve been following me here at Meat Free Keto for a while, you know that I enjoy drawing inspiration from various cuisines for my recipes.
 I think it’s really fun to explore other cultures through food, ingredients and rituals around eating.
 Fun fact: I actually wanted to get a Masters Degree in Gastronomy with a focus on Food & Culture, but I couldn’t justify the expense, just for the fun of it.
-Anywho, my husband and I wanted to plan a trip to Hawaii for this winter, because I’ve never been anywhere tropical, but we’e realizing this is not in the cards for us this year.
-So, I decided to create a little mini vacation for us via food.
+I’ve always wanted to see Hawaii, but because of the ethics of visiting, I likely will never get there.
+So, I decided to create a little mini vacation for myself with Hawaiian food.
 The first recipe on this culinary tour is a low carb vegan basic poke that can be eaten alone as a side salad, or within a poke bowl.

 Is this a traditional recipe?
 Of course not.
 It’s watermelon instead of tuna and it’s being made outside of Boston by a girl who has never even been to Hawaii.
 However, this recipe is totally delicious and definitely worth making if you want to infuse your day with a little Hawaiian flavor.